 What is a Dropout Recovery Program (DRP)?

-- A program dedicated to assisting youth that have left the education system the ability to achieve their high school diploma in an alternative setting including but not limited to online
+- A program dedicated to assisting youth that have left the education system to achieve their high school diploma in an alternative setting.

 What is Alternative School Status?

 SY22-23 DRPs (EMO's not included)

 - Arizona Call-a-Teen Youth Resources, Inc./Arizona Center for Youth Resources